-The full moon was shinning brightly through the large stained glass windows of the musty historical library.
+The full moon was shining brightly through the large stained glass windows of the musty historical library.
 The tinted glass corrupted the silvery hue of the luminous rays, turning them to ghostly shades of various colors as they beamed down into the large candlelit room below.
-Shadows danced across the old dusty manuscripts that lined the walls, and stretched all the way up to the elegant woodland mural which embellished the cathedral like ceiling.
+Shadows danced across the old dusty manuscripts that lined the walls, and stretched all the way up to the elegant woodland mural which embellished the cathedral-like ceiling.

-In the center of the room there stood seven cloaked figures circled around a small wooden table with a seemingly simple looking black book on it.
-Together they lowly murmured a eerie otherworldly chant in a synchronous cadence.
-Their foreboding chorus was casting a darkly ominous ambiance throughout the dim antiquated room, appropriately setting the atmosphere for the diabolical conjuring which they were about to preform.
+In the center of the room there stood seven cloaked figures circled around a small wooden table with a seemingly simple-looking black book on it.
+Together they lowly murmured an eerie otherworldly chant in a synchronous cadence.
+Their foreboding chorus cast a darkly ominous ambiance throughout the dim antiquated room, appropriately setting the atmosphere for the diabolical conjuring which they were about to perform.

 Her bright green eyes glittered in the candlelight and long wavy auburn hair cascaded down over her shoulders.
 Between her breasts rested a beautifully shimmering sapphire blue crystal.
-It twinkled as it reflected the light, like a magical lucent gem.
+It twinkled like a magical lucent gem as it reflected the light.
 Her beauty was breathtaking and she looked every bit like the sorceress she was.

 Using a piece of black charcoal, she carefully began to draw out the foreboding symbol on the surface of the small antique table, intentionally neglecting to draw the circle around it.
-The circle was meant to trap and imprison the symbols energies, after all.
+The circle was meant to trap and imprison the energies of the symbol, after all.

-All of the other hooded figures around her stilled and fell silent, as she began to loudly read the ominous sounding conjuration from the book.
+All of the other hooded figures around her stilled and fell silent while she began to loudly read the ominous-sounding conjuration from the book.
 The eerie language in which she spoke resembled nothing from this world.
-The menacing unnatural sounds of her words cloaked the room in a sense of unsettling dread, which could instill fright in anyone whom might be unfortunate enough to hear them.
+The menacing unnatural sounds of her words cloaked the room in a sense of unsettling dread which could instill fright into anyone who might be unfortunate enough to hear them.

 The sorceress ceased her reading of the unbinding spell, and let out a terrified scream of her own.
-The other cloaked figures fell into a state of pure panic and chaos around her.
-They began hastily stumbling to get up and retreat from this disastrous scene.
+The other cloaked figures fell into states of pure panic and chaos around her.
+They began hastily stumbling to get up and retreat from the disastrous scene.
 Voices were heard yelling “What was he thinking!?” and “This wasn’t a part of the plan!”
 Terror lacing every one of their words.

 The demon was now disoriented and weakened from the poisonous wound.
-He swiftly spun around, trying to use his sharp deadly claws to slash at the man who had stabbed him, missing only by an inch as the man grabbed the book, and made his escape.
-As he spun, one of his clumsy horned wings forcefully struck the trembling sorceress, puncturing her side, and causing her to fly backwards.
-Her ribs loudly snapped and her skull split open with a heavy cracking sound, as she violently slammed into the hard wooden bookshelf behind her.
+He swiftly spun around, trying to use his sharp deadly claws to slash at the man who had stabbed him, missing only by an inch as the man grabbed the book and made his escape.
+As he spun, one of his clumsy horned wings forcefully struck the trembling sorceress, puncturing her side and causing her to fly backward.
+Her ribs loudly snapped and her skull split open with a heavy cracking sound as she violently slammed into the hard wooden bookshelf behind her.

 The room was quickly emptied.
 Everyone had managed to frantically scramble out of the building as fast as they could in a panicked frenzy.
 The demon was left standing alone in a strange unfamiliar world, disoriented and growling in excruciating pain.
 In his bewildered dizzying state, he struggled pitifully to remove the poisonous dagger from his painful bleeding shoulder.

-He stood there panting, as the dizzying affects of the poison quickly began to dissipate, but the injury still burned like acid in his blood.
-His brows furrowed with concern while he began to scan his surroundings, as if searching for something important he’d lost.
-Then suddenly, another black mist began develop in the corner, catching his eye.
+He stood there panting as the dizzying effects of the poison quickly began to dissipate.
+Yet the injury still burned like acid in his blood.
+His brows furrowed with concern while he began to scan his surroundings as if searching for something important he’d lost.
+Then suddenly, another black mist began to develop in the corner catching his eye.

 “Belzar.”
-He loving cooed with a soft chuckle, while using his sharp claws to affectionately scratch beneath the wolf’s chin.
+He lovingly cooed with a soft chuckle while using his sharp claws to affectionately scratch beneath the wolf’s chin.

-Unfortunately, their reunion was quickly interrupted by the pained sounds of the injured sorceress gasping for breath, and gurgling on her own blood.
-The demon inquisitively glanced towards her, seeing the thick crimson rivulets dripping down from her wounded head and trickling out of her mouth, as they flowed to the floor and pooled around her limp dying body.
+Unfortunately, their reunion was quickly interrupted by the pained sounds of the injured sorceress gasping for breath and gurgling on her own blood.
+The demon inquisitively glanced towards her, seeing the thick crimson rivulets dripping down from her wounded head and trickling out of her mouth.
+They flowed to the floor and pooled around her limp dying body.